demonicpagan/Nova-External-Mailing-Lists/README.md

 the existing one if you haven't already modified this file.
 If you already have changes in this file, it's best that you just take the contents of this file and add it into your existing write.php file.

+7. Upload application/controllers/manage.php to your application/controllers folder of your Nova install replacing the existing one if you haven't already modified this file.
+If you already have changes in this file, it's best that you just take the contents of this file and add it inot your existing manage.php file.

 ***UCIP MEMBERS***<br />
 You will need to modify the application/controllers/write.php to avoid getting double emails (one from Nova, one from UCIP mailing list).